SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   2. Support changing of individual tyres for *iRacing*
   3. Full support of hybrid cars
   4. Support for new and also historic simulators
+  5. Support for *rFactor 2* in the "Setup Workbench"

 #### Plugins
   1. Cleanup of "Session State.json" file, i.e. not using *null* anymore for unavailable data